Kantor Baseline Instrument Profile

 The Kantor Baseline Behavioural Profile is distinct from other instruments in a number of ways.

-• A descriptive language for their own and other’s behavioural patterns.
+• Descriptive language for individual and others’ behavioural patterns

-• A genuinely neutral model, with no profile better or worse than another.
+• A truly neutral model, with no profile better or worse than another

-• The ability to build self-awareness (internal) and capability to ‘read the room’ (external).
+• Ability to build self-awareness (internal) and capability to ‘read the room’ (external)

-• The ability to more easily identify situations in which their profile serves self and others and where it falls short.
+• Ability to more easily identify situations in which their profile serves self and others, and where it falls short

-• The knowledge and skills to operate more consciously, expand their behavioural repertoire and make significant improvements in their own interpersonal efficacy.
+• Knowledge and skills to operate more consciously, expanding behavioural repertoires and making significant improvements in interpersonal efficacy

-• The ability to see new possibilities for where and how to make behavioural changes that will improve relationships and outcomes.
+• Ability to see new possibilities for where and how to make behavioural changes to improve relationships and outcomes

 Team Profiles

-The Kantor Team Profile helps teams to identify patterns of dialogue within a team or group, and to explore new and more effective ways to relate to each other.
+The Kantor Team Profile helps teams to identify patterns of communication within a team or group, and explore new and more effective ways to relate to each other, by having better quality conversations.

-• An understanding of the impact of the organisational system on team dynamics and encourages the adoption of a more whole-of-system perspective in the way they work.
+• Understanding of the impact of the organisational system on team dynamics and encourages a more whole-of-system perspective

-• The ability to engage in conversations with each other in new ways, no longer placing blame for unsuccessful outcomes on one another, but understanding how a set of profiles can come together to produce both desirable and undesirable outcomes.
+• Ability to engage in conversations with each other in new ways, no longer placing blame for unsuccessful outcomes on one another, but understanding how a set of profiles can come together to produce both desirable and undesirable outcomes

-• A way to help teams who do not yet know how, to productively surface and work through difference, which of course is key to unlocking collective intelligence.
+• Help teams who do not yet know how to productively surface and work through difference key to unlocking collective intelligence.

-• The ability to recognise the different communication styles and preferences within the team, thus enabling its members to navigate through unhelpful/stuck patterns and create an environment that encourages collaboration, open dialogue, constructive feedback, and innovation.
+• Ability to recognise different communication styles and preferences within the team, enabling its members to navigate through unhelpful/stuck patterns and create an environment encouraging collaboration, open dialogue, constructive feedback, and innovation